-Start Again Contact TRICS Save View Sav Help Image: Start Again Im Verd Work Help Desk Database right of TRICS Consortium Limited, 2022.
+Help wed Work Database right of TRICS Consortium Limited, 2024.
 All rights reserved.
-TRICS 7.9.3 Screen ID: 55 Screen ID: 55 TRICS 7.9.3 Screen ID: 55 Screen ID: 55 Screen ID: 55 TRICS 7.9.3 Screen ID: 55 contents index search Background Busing TRICS Definitions Guide to site reference numbers Definitions of trip rate parameters B Land Use Definitions of data fields for site details Definitions of data fields for public transport details Definitions of data fields for parking details Definitions of data fields for survey day details Definitions of data fields for survey day details Count type definitions Definitions of trip rate parameters Definitions of trip rate parameters The following trip rate parameters are data fields within the "Development Units" screens of individual TRICS database sites.
-Different sub-categories will use adfreent trip rate parameters, for example GFA and RFA for Food Superstores, and Site Area, Housing Density, I and Total Bedrooms for Houses Privately Owned.
-The definitions are shown in alphabetical order.
-Bays At petrol filling station sites, the number of bays represents the number of vehicles that can be fuelled at any one time (there will usual filling bays per pump, one on each side of the column).
-At chic amenity sites, the number of bays represents the total number of recycunits at a site.
+TRICS 7.10.3 Screen Di 5 Screen Di 5 Brays Good Practice Guide Settings Ethings Settings Settings Definitions of trip rate parameters Definitions of trip rate parameters contents index search Background Using TRICS Using TRICS Definitions Definitions of trip rate parameters B: Land Use Definitions of data fields for site details Definitions of data fields for public transport details Definitions of data fields for public transport details Definitions of data fields for public transport details Definitions of data fields for parking details Definitions of data fields for survey day details Control type definitions Contact us for direct assistance Definitions of trip rate parameters Definitions of trip rate parameters The following this pract parameters are data fields within the "Development Units" screens of individual TRICS database sites.
+Different rate parameters, for example GFA and RFA for Food Superstores, and Site Area, Housing Density, Dwellings and Total Bedrooms for H. The definitions are shown in alphabetical order.
+Accommodation Units At shared living developments, the number of accommodation units represents the number of dwellings in terms of a private sleeping, used for this sub-category, as multiple units may share facilities (for example a shared kitchen).
+For this sub-category, trip rates are category as multiple units may share facilities (for example a shared kitchen).
+For this sub-category, trip rates are category are that for electric vehicle drarging stations the figure will be charging bays instead of filing bays.
+At cvic ame total number of recycling/waste units at a site.
 A waste crusher would be one bay, a recycling bin another, and so on.
-For both land uses, trip rates are calculated per total sites, the total number of bedrooms within a hotel or a pub/restaurant + hotel site.
-Trip rates are calculated per bedroom, using this total number of residential sites, the total number of bedrooms within the housing development.
-Contact us for direct assistance Beds The total number of beds within a hospital site.
+For both land us Bedrooms The total number of bedrooms within a hotel or a pub/restaurant + hotel site.
+Trip rates are calculated per bedroom, using this total n bedrooms within the housing development.
+Beds The total number of beds within a haspital site.
 Trip rates are calculated per bed, based on this total number.
-Berths